-A switch located on the bottom of the housing operates the power jack.
+Hi-Power Acme 3,000 A switch located on the bottom of the housing operates the power jack.
 When the jack is fully extended or retracted internal limit switches automatically shut off the motor.
-Another switch operated the convenience light.
+The jack is wired directly to the battery with an inline fuse.